The 2026 Infrastructure Identity Survey: State of AI Adoption

 What’s worse than an unsafe private key?
 An unsafe public key.

-The “secure” in secure shell comes from the combination of hashing, symmetric encryption, and asymmetric encryption.
-Together, SSH uses cryptographic primitives to safely connect clients and servers.
-In the 25 years since its founding, computing power and speeds in accordance with Moore’s Law have necessitated increasingly complicated low-level algorithms.
-This article will focus on asymmetric keygen algorithms.
+The “secure” in Secure Shell Protocol (SSH) comes from the combination of hashing, symmetric encryption, and asymmetric cryptography.
+Together, SSH uses these cryptographic primitives to safely connect clients and servers.

-SSH is used almost universally to connect to shells on remote machines.
 The most important part of an SSH session is establishing a secure connection.
-This happens in two broad steps:
+This happens in two broad steps: negotiation and connection, and authentication.

 shared secret creation